Tel Lachish: Identification

 Initially, Lachish was identified by Flinders Petrie with Tell el-Hesi, an identification supported when a relevant cuneiform tablet was found there.
 The tablet mentions Zimredda a governor of who is known from one of the Amarna Letters (EA 333).
 The current identification of Tell ed-Duweir as Lachish was first suggested by William F. Albright in 1929 and subsequently accepted by many scholars.
 This suggestion is strong but circumstantial, based mostly on the geographic location of the site, the writing of Eusebius, the royal reliefs of Sennacherib, the site excavations, and an ostracon found there.
-Israeli archaeologist and historical geographer, M. Avi-Yonah, thought to place Lachish at the ancient ruin of Qubeibe, near the former Palestinian Arab village by the same name, rather than at Tell ed Duweir.
+Israeli archaeologist and historical geographer, M. Avi-Yonah, thought to place Lachish at the ancient ruin of Qobebet Ibn ‘Awwad, near the former Palestinian Arab village by the same name, rather than at Tell ed Duweir.
 The place has been extensively excavated.

 Archaeological exploration

-Starkey-Tufnell expedition (1932-1939)
+Starkey-Tufnell expedition (1932–1939)

 The first expedition at Lachish, then Tell ed-Duweir, from 1932 to 1939, was the Starkey-Tufnell British expedition which included James Leslie Starkey as expedition leader, Olga Tufnell, G.L.
 Harding and C. Inge.
 It was funded by Charles Marston and Henry Wellcome with the aim of finding the Biblical city of Lachish.
-They succeeded in finding Lachish, with a "wealth of well-stratified pottery", a "key part of the ceramic corpus of Palestine", and the Lachish Letters, c. "written to the commander of the garrison at Lachish shortly before it fell to the Babylonians in either 589 or 586 B.C."
+They succeeded in finding Lachish, with a "wealth of well-stratified pottery", a "key part of the ceramic corpus of Palestine", and the Lachish letters, c. "written to the commander of the garrison at Lachish shortly before it fell to the Babylonians in either 589 or 586 B.C."
 Starkey was murdered in 1938 while travelling to Jerusalem to open the Rockefeller Archaeological Museum.
-Tufnell, Harding and Inge remained for the 1938–9 season.
+Tufnell, Harding and Inge remained for the 1938–1939 season.
 Tufnell returned to London and over the next two decades, worked at the Institute of Archaeology in London, "sorting, collating, studying and presenting the material found at Lachish".
 She completed her final publication Lachish IV in 1957.
 She had already become a Fellow of the Society of Antiquaries of London in 1951.